History made at WAF 2024

 This year’s Festival took place at Marina Bay Sands, Singapore from 6–8 November 2024.
 ArchitectureNow rounds up this year’s most recognisable winners from across New Zealand and Australia, starting with this year’s World Building of the Year awarded to Auckland Art Gallery Toi o Tāmaki architects, fjcstudio.

 The world-renowned awards programme attracted 775 global entries this year, which were then shortlisted down to 461 projects.
-The awards festival taking place over two days, selected the very best projects from this shortlist using a ‘Super Jury’ sourced from all over the globe, including editor of Architecture NZ, Chris Barton.
+The awards festival taking place over two days, selected the very best projects from this shortlist using a ‘Super Jury’ sourced from all over the globe, the editor of Architecture NZ, Chris Barton a member of the wider WAF jury this year.
 Only 40-odd projects were category winners or received a Highly Commended award respectively.
 The remaining awards of Future Project of the Year, Landscape of the Year, World Interior of the Year and World Building of the Year went to a sole winner — highlighting what a feat it is to be awarded in any of these award categories.

 World Building of the Year